Černá v Pošumaví: Etymology

 The Czech name Černá (i.e. 'black') and the historical German name Schwarzbach (i.e. 'black stream') were derived from the stream that flowed below the village.
-The oldest forms of the name was Natschernerece (literally "on the black river") and Nachirnie.
+The oldest forms of the name was Natschernerece (literally 'on the black river') and Nachirnie.
 In 1483, the name Czerna first appeared.
 From 1530, the name Schwarzbach was used in various forms.

 Geography

 Černá v Pošumaví is located about 17 km southwest of Český Krumlov and 36 km southwest of České Budějovice.
 The municipal territory borders Germany in the southwest.
 It lies in the Bohemian Forest.
 The highest point is a nameless hill at 862 m above sea level.
 The municipality is situated on the shore of the Lipno Reservoir.

 History

 The first written mention of Černá v Pošumaví is in the donation deed of King Ottokar II from 1268, who gave the village to his burgrave Hirzo of Klingenberg.

-After 1945, some formerly independent municipalities in the territory of today's Černá v Pošumaví were liquidated due to the expulsion of the German population and the modification of the border zone, partly due to the construction of the Lipno Reservoir.
+After 1945, some formerly independent municipalities in the territory of today's Černá v Pošumaví were liquidated due to the expulsion of the German population and the modification of the border zone, and partly also due to the construction of the Lipno Reservoir.